mrsharpoblunto/junkship.net/_posts/2012-06-25-beachballs-in-space.markdown

 - proceduralcontent
 ---

 Heres a quick post on how I elaborated on a technique I first saw used by [Paul Whigham](http://johnwhigham.blogspot.com/2011/11/gas-giants.html) to simulate whirling vortices on gas planets.
 I wont go into huge depth explaining the technique as he has already done a great job of doing so, but essentially the technique involves creating a number of cones which protrude from the center of a sphere outward.
 Each of these cones represents a conical surface detail.
-One then renders a [voronoi](http://en.wikipedia.org/wiki/Voronoi_diagram) diagram on the surface of the sphere mapping out for each pixel which cone is closest and encoding this into the textures RGBA data.
+One then renders a [voronoi](http://en.wikipedia.org/wiki/Voronoi_diagram) diagram on the surface of the sphere mapping out for each pixel which cone is closest and encoding this into the textures RGBA data (as shown below).

 ![image](/assets/images/news/2y3UmdweF0y0akK1yMXJ2Q.jpg)

-<font size="2">Beachballs in space - An example of a cube mapped voronoi diagram</font>

 Once this map is rendered, when rendering the object in the pixel shader one can then determine the strength of the nearest cone by sampling the voronoi map texture, and use this to offset the texture lookup to produce a whirl effect.

 ![image](/assets/images/news/gAp_qj_M40iNI1l6ebuPZw.jpg)

-<font size="2">A gas planet without diffuse lighting to better illustrate the whirl surface effect</font>

 Whigham doesn’t go into detail as to how to calculate this offset, so in the interest of helping others out, here’s the relevant pieces of HLSL that I came up with.